valohai/docs/source/core-concepts/deployments.rst

 For example, version alias ``https://valohai.cloud/ruksi/mnist/americas/production/predict-digit`` could be used by applications utilizing your predictions and they don't need to change the URL when you a release new version.

+**Create a new alias:**

+1. Go to your project
+2. Navigate to the Deployment-tab
+3. Select an existing deployment
+4. Create alias
+5. Give your alias a name and point it to an existing target

+.. container:: alert alert-warning

+    Before creating an alias, you'll need to create a deployment and a deployment version.

+..

 Testing an endpoint
 ~~~~~~~~~~~~~~~~~~~~